nodeshift/web-application-reference/docs/front-end/cross-platform.md

 ## Guidance

+Some team
-The team has yet to find teams/projects within IBM or Red Hat that have developed cross-platform applications.
-So while some team members have experience in creating cross-platform applications in previous roles, we currently don’t have any guidance to share based on experience within the team based on projects within Red Hat and IBM.
+members have experience in creating cross-platform applications in previous roles, but we currently don’t have any guidance to share based on experience within the team based on projects within Red Hat and IBM.

 This reflects that for the applications we develop, most often the team